![]() |

 |

-A Pixelpart effect played with a godot::PixelpartEffect or godot::PixelpartEffect2D node in your scene can be modified at runtime with a script.
-This can be used to dynamically make an effect react to whatever is happening in your scene.
+A Pixelpart effect that is rendered using a godot::PixelpartEffect or godot::PixelpartEffect2D node in your scene can be modified at runtime with scripts.
+This can be used to dynamically change the effect and let it react to other objects in the scene.

 Effect inputs are the primary technique to dynamically modify effect properties.
 The following example shows how the value of an effect input, which has been defined in the Pixelpart editor, can be changed with GDScript: